cybergarage/go-cbor/doc/overview.md

 ## Decoding

-To convert data from CBOR to Go, `go-cbor` offers `Unmarshal()`. `Unmarshal()` converts from the specified data model of CBOR into the equivalent data model of Go as the following.
+To convert data from CBOR to Go, `go-cbor` offers `Unmarshal()`. `Unmarshal()` converts from an encoded bytes of CBOR into the equivalent data model of Go as the following.

 ```
 cborObjs := []string{